cloudberrydb/cloudberrydb-site/docs/system-utilities/gpaddmirrors.md

 ## Options

--a (do not prompt)`**
+**`-a (do not prompt)`**

-:   Run in quiet mode - do not prompt for information.
+Run in quiet mode - do not prompt for information.
 Must supply a configuration file with either `-m` or `-i` if this option is used.

--b segment_batch_size`**
+**`-b segment_batch_size`**

-:   The maximum number of segments per host to operate on in parallel.
+The maximum number of segments per host to operate on in parallel.
 Valid values are `1` to `128`.
 If not specified, the utility will start recovering up to 64 segments in parallel on each host.

--B batch_size`**
+**`-B batch_size`**

-:   The number of hosts to work on in parallel.
+The number of hosts to work on in parallel.
 If not specified, the utility will start working on up to 16 hosts in parallel.
 Valid values are `1` to `64`.

--d coordinator_data_directory`**
+**`-d coordinator_data_directory`**

-:   The coordinator data directory.
+The coordinator data directory.
 If not specified, the value set for `$COORDINATOR_DATA_DIRECTORY` will be used.

---hba-hostnames boolean`**
+**`--hba-hostnames boolean`**

-:   Optional.
+Optional.
 Controls whether this utility uses IP addresses or host names in the `pg_hba.conf` file when updating this file with addresses that can connect to Greenplum Database.
 When set to 0 -- the default value -- this utility uses IP addresses when updating this file.
 When set to 1, this utility uses host names when updating this file.
 For consistency, use the same value that was specified for `HBA_HOSTNAMES` when the Greenplum Database system was initialized.

--i mirror_config_file`**
+**`-i mirror_config_file`**

-:   A configuration file containing one line for each mirror segment you want to create.
+A configuration file containing one line for each mirror segment you want to create.
 You must have one mirror segment instance listed for each primary segment in the system.
 The format of this file is as follows (as per attributes in the `gp_segment_configuration` catalog table):

 ```shell
 <contentID>|<address>|<port>|<data_dir>
 ```

-:   Where `<contentID>` is the segment instance content ID, `<address>` is the hostname or IP address of the segment host, `<port>` is the communication port, and `<data_dir>` is the segment instance data directory.
+Where `<contentID>` is the segment instance content ID, `<address>` is the hostname or IP address of the segment host, `<port>` is the communication port, and `<data_dir>` is the segment instance data directory.
 For information about using a hostname or IP address, see [Specifying Hosts using Hostnames or IP Addresses](#specifying-hosts-using-hostnames-or-ip-addresses).
 Also, see [Using Host Systems with Multiple NICs](#using-host-systems-with-multiple-nics).

--l logfile_directory`**
+**`-l logfile_directory`**

-:   The directory to write the log file.
+The directory to write the log file.
 Defaults to `~/gpAdminLogs`.

--m datadir_config_file`**
+**`-m datadir_config_file`**

-:   A configuration file containing a list of file system locations where the mirror data directories will be created.
+A configuration file containing a list of file system locations where the mirror data directories will be created.
 If not supplied, the utility prompts you for locations.
 Each line in the file specifies a mirror data directory location.
 For example:

 ```shell
 /gpdata/m1